Help - Preparing & submitting applications - Radiation Assurance

 HRA-managed studies

 Any study which cannot be self-managed will be processed as HRA-managed as long as the standard review fee is available to pay for the review.
 Further information on payment is available in the Payments Framework Guidance.
-Please note that different payment arrangements apply for any reviewers used who are based in Scotland.
+You should note that different payment arrangements apply for any reviewers used who are based in Scotland.

 Submission process